Veera (1994 film): Release

 Veera was released on 14 April 1994 during the Puthandu holiday.
-The film opened in competition with Indhu, Honest Raj, Sakthivel and Seeman, which were released the same week.
+Two months after release, a delegation representing various women's organisations in Madras urged the Central Board of Film Certification to remove parts of the film that allegedly "portray, recognise and legitimise bigamy".

 Critical reception

 Veera received mixed critical reviews; audiences and fans of Rajinikanth were disappointed because they expected a film like Annaamalai and were discontent with the title character's lack of heroism.
-Malini Mannath of The Indian Express wrote, "Veera starts promisingly enough", praising Rajinikanth's comedy timing in the first half, but said the manner in which Muthu learns of Devi's presumed death is "not very convincingly told".
+Malini Mannath of The Indian Express wrote, "Veera starts promisingly enough", praising Rajinikanth's comedy timing in the first half, but said the manner in which Muthuveerappan learns of Devi's presumed death is "not very convincingly told".
 She said, "The script takes a nosedive" with the return of Devi, "never to recover".
 Mannath added Rajinikanth's comedy in the second half feels forced and that "At this stage of his career [Rajinikanth] could have taken more meaningful roles" but concluded by praising the songs.
 K. Vijiyan of New Straits Times praised the film's action sequences, the performances of the female leads and the music by Ilaiyaraaja but said Harichandran has "little to do with the main story" and was included "just to satisfy Rajni's action-oriented fans".
 Vijiyan concluded the review by saying, "Veera has a bit of everything to satisfy all sections of the audience to provide a superb evening's entertainment".
 A writer for the magazine Manushi said, "The director has displayed much ingenuity in bringing the first supposedly dead 'wife' back to life, bringing the two wives together, etc. The final scenes were shoddy, ill-conceived and in bad taste."
 R. P. R. of Kalki gave the film a mixed review, criticising the screenplay and lack of originality, but lauded Ilaiyaraaja's music.